‘Bold And The Beautiful’ Spoilers For Friday, September 14: Bill Plays Hardball, Katie Refuses To Wait [Video]

 Perhaps nobody has been more neglected than Will Spencer (Finnegan George) over the past year.
 His mother has had two boyfriends, one of whom was his own half-brother, while his father was in hot pursuit of a woman half his age.

 When Brooke dropped by, she had every intention of convincing her sister to drop the custody battle.
 BB viewers know that Bill asked her to speak on his behalf to Katie because he wanted to settle the matter out of court.
-He told Brooke that the court case would affect Will negatively, and that it would do him more harm than good to be kept away from his dad.
+He told Brooke that the court case would affect Will negatively and that it would do him more harm than good to be kept away from his dad.

 “How many times has Bill promised to change?
 He never does.”